danakembara/FaceRecognition/README.md

 # Face Recognition
-A PyTorch-based project that train and evaluate multiple CNN architectures to classify gender (Male/Female) from facial images.
-For a more detailed pipeline of training and evaluation process, please refer to the presentation file: face-recognition.pptx.
+A PyTorch-based project that trains and evaluates multiple CNN architectures to classify gender (Male/Female) from facial images.
+The best-performing model, ResNet18, achieves high accuracy and efficiency, making it ideal for real-world use.
+For a detailed overview of the training and evaluation pipeline, please refer to the presentation file: face-recognition.pptx.

 ## 🧠 Features
 * Supports multiple CNN architectures: ResNet18, VGG16, and GoogLeNet